HJosh-20/Crypt-System-Project-23/README.md

 Note the space between the encode/decode and the open parentheses.
 This space is needed or an error will occur.

 ## Contributions
-This project was created in collaboration with Joshua Harrison
+This project was created in collaboration with William Holcomb